deanwampler/ai-toolkits-experiments/llama-stack/README.md

 However, it appears that when I ran the recommended `uv` setup command discussed below, it used Python 3.10.

-Next, I created a `./.setup.sh` script to set the environment variables:
+Next, I created a `./.setup.sh` script to set the environment variables, verify the conda environment is working, etc.:

 ```shell
 SETUP_SCRIPT=$0